chlange/stock/README.md

 stock
 =====

 A game facing the tough and obscure world of stock exchange.
-Levels, Events, Environments, Tradeables, you will love it!
-More information will be published soon, keep your eyes peeled.
+Levels, Events, Environments, Tradables, you will love it!

 What's done?
 ============